chrisy/ptptest/README.md

 > ./ptpclient --server=[ip address] --port=[port number] --debug

 Debug defaults to off, which isn't very interesting at the moment.
 Address and port default to the localhost and port 23456.
+You can use `--help` to see other options available.

 ## Running the server.